Outbound sales: definition, process and strategies

 - Company size - Often determines their budget and revenue, therefore how much they must spend on your product or service.

-- Industry - Is your product or service industry specific?
+- Industry - Is your product or service industry-specific?

 - Geography - Where can you do business?